yhan/payment.gateway.checkout.com/README.md

    For achieving query for a time window, I should add payment timestamp to both my `Events` and `Read models`.

-1. Require `PaymentRequest` smart batching ([here by Martin Thompson](https://github.com/real-logic/aeron/wiki/Design-Principles) or [here](https://blog.scooletz.com/2018/01/22/the-batch-is-dead-long-live-the-smart-batch/))
+1. Require `PaymentRequest` Smart Batching ([here by Martin Thompson](https://github.com/real-logic/aeron/wiki/Design-Principles) or [here](https://blog.scooletz.com/2018/01/22/the-batch-is-dead-long-live-the-smart-batch/))

-TODO develop the idea

-## Publish
-1. goto API csproj folder
-1. dotnet publish -c Release -r win10-x64
+   The motivations are:
+   - Maybe for a merchant, say Amazon, the receives 50,000 payment requests per second from shopper.
+Batching 5000 requests is an option, because shopper doesn't care about 1s of delay.
+   - For our Gateway, we will have less resources to consume, thus improve the performance.

+   > A combination of time window and number of requests can be used to size the Smart Batching.

+# Open source used:
+The event sourcing infrastructure is borrowed from [Greg Young's git repository](https://github.com/gregoryyoung/m-r)